 Think of a normal connection: it is nothing more than a shortcut pointing to another file located somewhere in which file system folder and which you can for example put in the desktop for convenience (a link to the .exe file of the antivirus, or rather to the your photo folder located in C: / Users / MyUser / Documents / Photos).

 Now let's say that instead of a trivial link to that folder you want to view the contents of your "C: / Users / MyUser / Documents / Photos" folder in a folder called Images on Windows (or Linux the concept is the same), that is to open the Pictures folder and find yourself inside all your photos (contained in the folder C: / Users / MynameUuser / Documents / Photos) this is what the symbolic links, not bad eh?

 After this example we will probably have a little clearer ideas about the difference between normal and symbolic links, which instead of simply pointing to an element, allows you to show the content of another element within an element of the file system.

 Let's see how make symbolic links on Windows, we specify that the procedure is very simple both on the operating system of Microsoft and on Linux.

 On Windows (any version) we can use the mklink command from the CMD prompt, to do so:

-- Open the CMD (preferably in administrator mode) of Windows by selecting from the Start menu with the DX key -> run as an administrator.
+- Open the Windows CMD (preferably in administrator mode) by selecting from the Start menu with the DX key -> run as administrator.

 - type the following command: